pmorantedev/pmorantedev/README.md

 - 🌍 Based in Barcelona

-- 🔭 I’m currently working as a .NET Developer
+- 🔭 I’m currently working as a DevOps at Vueling Airlines.

 - ❓ Ask me about anything related to my job or my studies